-Contact us if you notice one or more of these symptoms:
+Contact a doctor if you notice one or more of these symptoms:

-To arrive at a diagnosis, we will obtain a thorough history of your symptoms and examine your foot.
-During a physical examination, we may attempt to reproduce your symptoms by manipulating your foot.
+To arrive at a diagnosis, your doctor will need a thorough history of your symptoms and examine your foot.
+During a physical examination, your doctor may attempt to reproduce your symptoms by manipulating your foot.
 Other tests or imaging studies may be performed

-The best time to contact us while the symptoms are still in the early stages of development.
+The best time to contact a doctor is while the symptoms are still in the early stages of development.
 Early diagnosis of Morton’s neuroma may help you avoid the need for corticosteroid injections or surgery.

 Regenerative medicine involves the delivery of growth factors to injured joints and tissues to promote the healing process.